peytoncordero/DRI25/text-analysis.md

 - [Library](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/library.md)
 - [Matplotlib](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/matplotlib.md)

-# Searching for Words
+# Searching for the Words

-Let's start by analyzing _Moby Dick_, which is `text1` for NLTK.
+Let’s start by analyzing any of the books, text1 through text10.

+Pick one and think about its topic.

 The first function we will look at is `concordance`.
 "Concordance" in this context means the characters on either side of the word.
 Our text is behaving like one giant string, so concordance will just count the number of characters on either side.
 By default, this is 25 characters on either side of our target word (including spaces), but [you can change that if you want](http://www.nltk.org/_modules/nltk/text.html#Text.concordance).